shalldie/vscode-background/docs/common-issues.md

 [English](./common-issues.md) | [中文](./common-issues.zh-CN.md)

+## How to get local images' address

+Local images can be dragged into the browser to quickly get the file protocol address from the address bar.

 ## Warn `Your Code installation appears to be corrupt`

 It may appear after directly deleting the extension, refer to `How to uninstall` section.